ResearchComputing/Documentation/docs/cloud/aws/lca1/getting-started/customer-permission-boundary.md

 When creating new AWS Roles or Users, customers must set the permissions boundary.

-On Step 2 of the "Create role" or "Create user" wizard, search for and add the `CustomerRolesPermissionBoundary` policy to the "Set permissions boundary" section.
+On Step 2 of the "Create role" or "Create user" wizard, search for and add the `oitcld-customer-roles-permission-boundary` policy to the "Set permissions boundary" section.

 ```{image} images/customer-permission-boundary/permissions-boundary.png
 :alt: Attaching a permissions boundary to a new role in the AWS console